Sunday, April 08, 2012

 A friend sent me this 1956 photo with the heading "Guess What This Is?"
 I recognized it immediately as some kind of data storage for an early computer.

-My friend identified it as the hard drive for IBM's model 305 RAMAC computer.
+It's the hard drive for IBM's model 305 RAMAC computer.
 It weighed around 1 tonne and stored 5 megabytes of data (equivalent to one JPEG photo from a modern camera).

 Around that time the movie "War Games" was released, about a teenager who accidentally comes close to starting World War III while hacking into what he thinks is a new computer game, but is actually NORAD's war strategy simulator.
 I show this exciting movie to my students to demonstrate the progress we've made in the past 30 years.

 The War Games sets are packed with early 1980s computer systems.
-In one scene, the actors walk through NORAD's computer centre, a cavernous room filled with numerous refrigerator-size tape drives and computers.
+In one scene, the actors walk through NORAD's computer centre, a cavernous room filled with huge tape drives and computers.
 I make my students count the items and estimate their approximate volume.
 Then I have them apply Moore's Law to answer the multiple-choice question: "Today, all that computing capability would fit inside a...".
 Six years ago, the correct choice of answer was "backpack."
 Last year it was "smart phone" By next year it will be "wristwatch."

 Thursday, May 06, 2010

-The Aeroplane (1963)
+The Aeroplane (1962)

 For all those who think engineers can't write poetry!